saeed-sufi/GA/README.md

 * Attribution is simply the science (or, too often, the art) of distributing credit for conversions across your various marketing channels.

+* Ecommerce standard reporting vs enhanced reporting: what happend vs what happend and how it happend.

 ### Custom dimension examples

 #### [From online metrics blog post on custom dimensions](https://online-metrics.com/custom-dimensions/)